Fall Roasted Vegetable Soup

 Roasted Vegetable Soup

-Heat 2 boxes chicken broth in big saucepan.
+Heat 2 boxes chicken broth in large saucepan.
 While broth heats, in a separate sauté pan, heat olive oil.
 While oil is heating, add whole garlic clove and brown on all sides.
-Remove garlic once all browned and add onion.
-Sauté until onion is translucent and just starting to slightly brown, add salt to taste.
+Remove garlic once browned and add onion.
+Sauté until onion is translucent and starting to slightly brown, add salt to taste.
 Remove from heat and set aside

 Rough cut veggies and add all (minus sautéed onion) to broth along with 1 teaspoon salt and bring to a boil.
 Let boil for 1-2 minutes and then reduce heat to a rolling simmer.
 Cover and let simmer for about 30 – 45 minutes.
-Once all veggies a pretty soft, add the acorn squash, sautéed onion, and cream, turn down a little more and let it simmer for another 5 minutes or so.
-Puree all the ingredients right in the pot and add salt and pepper to taste.
+Once all veggies are soft, add the acorn squash, sautéed onion, and cream, reduce heat and let simmer for another 5 minutes.
+Puree all the ingredients in the pot and add salt and pepper to taste.

 If you liked this recipe, find more with our Go-to Appetizers!